Hube2/acf-post2post/README.md

 #### Remove Nag
 You may notice that I've started adding a little nag to my plugins.
-It's just a box on some pages that lists my plugins that you're using with a request do consider making a donation for using them.
+It's just a box on some pages that lists my plugins that you're using with a request to consider making a donation for using them.
 If you want to disable them add the following filter to your functions.php file.
 ```
 add_filter('remove_hube2_nag', '__return_true');